vega/altair/doc/user_guide/interactions/parameters.rst

 - For selections with `y` encoding: ``value={'y': [min, max]}``
 - For selections with both: ``value={'x': [xmin, xmax], 'y': [ymin, ymax]}``

-You can also use this feature with categorical data by specifying the categories to select.
+You can also set initial values of a selection with categorical data.
+In this case the list/tuple specifies the exact categories to be selection rather than a range of categories.
 For example, to initially select only cars with 4 or 6 cylinders:

 .. altair-plot::